ashantib102/Boostrappersonalwebsite/README.md

-Here is the first version of my personal website that I created using a boostrap template to showcase some of my skills and projects.
-I eventually decided to create another one from stratch for greater customization.
-This project helped me to better understand more complex CSS code set ups and how to implement features such as color gradients.
+This is the first iteration of my personal website, built using a Bootstrap template to showcase my skills and projects.
+While this version effectively highlights my work, I later opted to develop a new version from scratch to allow for greater customization.
+Through this project, I gained hands-on experience with more advanced CSS configurations, including implementing color gradients and optimizing layout responsiveness.